jessicawise/jessicawise/index.md

 <br />
 <strong>Role:</strong> User Researcher, UX Designer, UX Developer
 <br />
 <strong>About:</strong> ReEmploy is a work in progress web application that came about when I was laid off work.
 I had never been laid off before and being in that situation left me feeling lost and without purpose.
-An engineering friend of mine proposed the idea to me to help me from being a lump in my apartment.
+An engineering friend of mine proposed the idea to me to help me stop being a lump in my apartment.
 The project is still a work in progress but it helped me realize that I wanted to get back to my creative roots.
 With that in mind, working on the project helped me solidify my decision in switching my career to UX Design/Development.

 ### Venture.ng